Retronator/Pixel-Art-Academy/public/pixelartacademy/season1/episode1/chapter1/challenges/drawing/tutorial/helpers/readme.md

 Sprites used under fair use:

 - Out Run (ZX Spectrum) by Probe Software, 1987
+- CodeMasters logo (from the loading screen of Fast Food) by Neil Adamson, 1989

 The artworks are chosen based on their historical and educational relevance.
 The purpose is for students to get familiar with early computer graphics from an art history standpoint and study the techniques developed